• Home

 Once you understand this, then implementing it every single day is vital for any success!

-2. Not optimizing their pins potential.
+2. Not optimizing Pinterest pins to their fullest potential.

 Okay, now that you know that Pinterest is more like a search engine, it’s time to get your pins seen more often.